* Updated Monday 22 June 2020 *

-Please make sure you have supplied your Tenancy Officer with your most up-to-date phone number and email address if you have one.
+Alternatively, please call 9430 0900 and we will put your call through to your Tenancy Officer or another member of our Tenancy Services team who will be able to assist you.
+Please also make sure you have supplied your Tenancy Officer with your most up-to-date phone number and email address if you have one.

 VERIFICATION OF YOUR IDENTITY

-As our communication with you will be verbally, by text or by email, we need to make sure it’s really you.
+As our communication with you will continue to mostly be verbal, by text or by email, we need to make sure it’s really you.
 If you have set up a Security Question, we’ll use that or we’ll ask you to create one.
 We will also use a Verification Code that we will send to your mobile via SMS and may ask additional questions that only you would know the answer to, so we can confirm that it’s really you we’re speaking with.

 Please continue to report all repairs or damages promptly to our Maintenance Hotline on 1800 203 383 (free call from land line).
 This service operates during normal office hours (8:00am-4:00pm Monday to Friday).

 An emergency service is available outside of these hours.
 Please see our After Hours Emergency Service webpage for more information.

 All of our staff continue to be contactable via email.
 Please make sure we have your most up-to-date email address (if you have an email address).
 If you have a generic enquiry, please email email@example.com.